StevenYuan666/DisjointSet-MinimumSpanningTree-Greedy/README.md

 # Comp251_A2
 This is the second assignment of comp251, which focus on the implementation of disjoint sets, minimum spanning tree, and greedy algorithm.
+# There is still something wrong in the greedy algorithm